nessalc/lapo-presenter-notes/docs/index.md

 1. Updated and Completed formatting of many notes pages

-Next up...

-1. Adding additional content

-1. Adding "What's Up!" links to each object page - check out [M13](star-clusters/globular/m13.md) in upper right corner
+1. Added "What's Up!" links to each object page - for example, check it out on the [M15](star-clusters/globular/m15.md) page, upper right corner.

+1. Added additional content

+Up Next...

+1. More additional content and objects...

 Please email _**caketron@cox.net**_ with any suggestions, corrections or additional content ideas.